Idle0x/Drosera-Unique-Trap/README.md

 PHASE 0: INITIALIZATION & STRATEGIC DESIGN

+CRITICAL INSTRUCTION - ENSURE VARIETY:
+Every time this prompt is used, you MUST generate COMPLETELY DIFFERENT trap ideas.
+Do not repeat the same concepts across different sessions or users.
+Be creative and draw from the full spectrum of DeFi monitoring possibilities.
+If you've suggested "Oracle Deviation" before, suggest "Liquidity Concentration Risk" next time.
+If you've suggested "Governance Treasury," suggest "Staking Withdrawal Surge" instead.
+RANDOMIZE and DIVERSIFY.

 Start by asking me ONE question:
 "Are we deploying to **Hoodi Testnet** (for learning/testing) or **Ethereum Mainnet** (for production monitoring)?"